SarvarKh/ofn-wiki/tech_docs/Tech-Doc:-How-OFN-is-organized-in-Domains-using-Rails-Engines.md

 * the best way to depend on another engine is through its routes (ideally the API routes) - like in Spree, each domain's routes are mounted on the base url with `mount Web::Engine, :at => '/'`

 ## Technical structure
-Each domain structure will mimic the existing structure on the main app. each domain will have it's on controllers, services, models, views, assets and serializers.
+Each domain structure will mimic the existing structure on the main app.
+Each domain has it's own controllers, services, models, views, assets and serialisers.

 ![_](https://github.com/openfoodfoundation/openfoodnetwork/wiki/tech_docs/domains_structure.jpg)